 About Website Integration Using Default Implementations

-The Sabre Red 360 Developer Toolkit has Java classes that you can use to simplify running a website with a known URL in either a default editor or a default view.
+The Sabre Red 360 Software Development Kit has Java classes that you can use to simplify running a website with a known URL in either a default editor or a default view.
 With this functionality, you add your URL and a single default editor or view class, and you are done.
 You do not write any Java code.
 These DefaultWebkitEditor and WebkitView classes automatically embed a browser in an editor or view object for you, however, you must use the default editor and view "as is."

 Your web-based application can be HTML app that is embedded in a browser.